jscobino/studies/README.md

 # studies

-Repository for codes used during development studies
+Repository for codes used during development studies.